walles/vpixsh/README.md

   - `cd -` should go back to the previous directory
 - Print prompt in green (same as `fish`)
 - When people do `ls`, they should get color.
 Export CLICOLOR=1 by default!
+- If the last command failed, show its exit code in red at the prompt